pnpm/pnpm.io/docs/cli/run.md

 Stream output from child processes immediately, prefixed with the originating package directory.
 This allows output from different packages to be interleaved.

+### --aggregate-output

+Added in: v6.24.0

+Aggregate output from child processes that are run in parallel, and only print output when the child process is finished.
+It makes reading large logs after running `pnpm -r <command>` with `--parallel` or with `--workspace-concurrency=<number>` much easier (especially on CI).
+Only `--reporter=append-only` is supported.

 ### enable-pre-post-scripts

 Added in: v6.1.0